cocos/cocos-docs/en/publish/short-tutorial-to-install-python.md

 conda create -n python2.7 python=2.7
 echo 'conda activate python2.7' >> ~/.bash_profile # or .bashrc .zshrc depends on your shell used.
 ```

-## Install by using the installer in the cocos creator

-Cocos Creator 2.4.10 has added the official macos 64 bits intaller of Python 2.7.18, to be an optionnal method for those who has a bad internet connection.
-We won't install it automatically while it requires your autorization.